Mario-Youchia/Face-Recognition-with-FaceNet/README.md

 ## Limitations

-The dataset is small and curated, so the results do not represent universal real-world performance.
-The classifier is closed-set and always predicts one of the known identities.
-More varied images and unknown-person testing would be required for production use.
+The dataset is very small, so the results do not represent universal real-world performance.